haribharadwaj/syllabi/PurdueBME511_BiomedSigProc.md

 ## Attendance Policy
-Lectures will offered via face-to-face meeting in class, synchronously via livestream (access details TBA), and asynchronously via recorded video (uploaded to Brightspace within about 24 hours after each lecture).
+Lectures will offered via face-to-face meeting in class, synchronously via livestream (accessed via Brightspace Media Gallery), and asynchronously via recorded video (uploaded to Brightspace within about 24 hours after each lecture).
 If registered for the in-person section, attendance is generally expected, but will not be a factor in the final grade.
-If you need to be absent for any unavoidable reasons, please inform the instructor in a timely manner, when possible.
+If you need to be absent for any unavoidable reasons, please inform the instructor ahead of time when possible.
 In such cases, it is your responsibility to catch up with the material that you miss using the asynchronously available video recordings.
 If extended absence and schedule adjustments are necessitated by unavoidable circumstances, please contact the instructor